mmetro/IgnisMC/README.md

 Various plugins for IngnisMC

-Each plugin is its own maven project
+Each directory is a separate maven project for each plugin.
+Eventually we should create a maven project that includes all of the subprojects to build with one command